Ali's letter to Malik al-Ashtar

-Principles of good governance in the letter of Ali to al-Ashtar refers to a set of instructions and advice for rulers, reputedly addressed at Malik al-Ashtar, the Arab military commander and an ardent supporter of Ali ibn Abi Talib, who was the fourth Rashidun caliph, the first Shia imam, and the cousin and son-in-law of the Islamic prophet Muhammad.
-The letter is attributed to Ali and outlines his conception of just and righteous governance, following the appointment of al-Ashtar as the new governor of Egypt circa 657 CE.
+Ali's letter to Malik al-Ashtar refers to a set of instructions and advice addressed to Malik al-Ashtar, the military commander and an ardent supporter of Ali, the cousin and son-in-law of the Islamic prophet Muhammad, the first Shia Imam and the fourth Rashidun caliph.
+The letter outlines his conception of just and righteous governance, following the appointment of al-Ashtar as the new governor of Egypt circa 657 CE.

 Among the earliest extant records about Islamic rule, the letter has received considerable attention throughout the Muslim history as a blueprint for Islamic governance.
 The theme of the letter can be summarized as justice and compassion for all, regardless of class, creed, and color.
 Malik was killed en route to Egypt to assume his new post at the instigation of Mu'awiya, the archenemy of Ali.

 Background

 The controversial policies of the third caliph Uthman resulted in a rebellion that led to his assassination in Medina in 656 CE.
 Ali ibn Abi Talib, the son-in-law and cousin of the Islamic prophet Muhammad, was subsequently elected caliph by the Medinans and the dissidents present there.
 While he received a nearly unanimous pledge of allegiance in Medina, Ali found limited support among the powerful Quraysh tribe.
 Among the Quraysh, the caliphate of Ali was soon challenged by Aisha, a widow of Muhammad, and two of his companions, namely, Talha and Zubayr.
 Uthman's cousin Mu'awiya also denounced the accession of Ali when he was dismissed from his post as the governor of Syria.
 He now demanded retribution against Uthman's killers.

 Ali defeated the rebellion of Aisha, Talha, and Zubayr in the Battle of the Camel in 656, but the Battle of Siffin against Mu'awiya in 657 resulted in a stalemate when the latter called for arbitration by the Quran to avoid defeat.
 Soon after Siffin, pro-Uthman and pro-Mu'awiya rebels in Egypt defeated the forces of Muhammad ibn Abi Bakr, the governor of Ali in Egypt at the time.
 Apparently concerned about his youth and inexperience, Ali sent his commander Malik al-Ashtar to replace Muhammad.
 However, Malik was poisoned and killed at the instigation of Mu'awiya en route to Egypt in 657, or in 658 or 659.
 Muhammad was also killed later and Egypt fell in 658 to a large army dispatched by Mu'awiya under the command of Amr ibn al-As.